FAR-Lab/Developing-and-Designing-Interactive-Devices/Assignment#1/README.md

 ## Assignment #1 (due 1/31/18)
 * Set up your GitHub account(in preparation of the lab ).
 * Sign in  to [Slack](https://ddid17-18.slack.com).
-* Create a #homework-channel with @DavidGoedicke and @AndreaPCuadra as the other two listeners.
+* Create a personal #homework<yourname> channel with you and  @DavidGoedicke and @AndreaPCuadra as the other two listeners.
-* Post the "Great Interactive Devices Assignment"(see below) to the assignment Channel#1 __AND__ your homework channel.
+* Post the "Great Interactive Devices Assignment"(see below) to the assignment#1 channel __AND__ your homework channel.

 (optional) Read Martelaro's [The Interaction Engine](https://stanford.edu/~nikmart/papers/interactionEngine.pdf).